rbaumgar/openshift-logging/README.md

 Loki supports different preconfigured sizes.

-The `1x.demo` configuration defines a single Loki deployment with minimal resource and limit requirements, and no high availability (HA) support for all Loki components.
+The `1x.demo` configuration defines a single Loki deployment with minimal resource and limit requirements and no high availability (HA) support for all Loki components.
 This configuration is suited for a demo environment.

-The `1x.pico` configuration defines a single Loki deployment with minimal resource and limit requirements, offering high availability (HA) support for all Loki components.
+The `1x.pico` configuration defines a single Loki deployment with minimal resource and limit requirements.
+It offers high availability (HA) support for all Loki components.
 This configuration is suited for deployments that do not require a single replication factor or auto-compaction.

 Other available sizes are `1x.extra-small`, `1x.small`, and `1x.medium`.
 See https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html-single/logging/index#log6x-loki-sizing_log6x-loki-6.1